Chronic Prostatitis Clinic: Approach to Diagnosis and Treatment

 Conceptually, there are 3 aspects of all forms of inflammatory prostatic disorders:

 3. Injury Response - Neuromuscular: In response to the injury, inflammation and pain, there can be a constellation of voiding symptoms and pain related to the pelvic muscles, nerves and bladder neck.
 These may include reduced stream, double voiding, frequency, nocturia, and urgency.
 Pelvic muscle spasm in response to infection or inflammation can propagate all the symptoms (pain, voiding, sexual).
-In complex cases, urodynamics may help in sorting out the source of the voiding symptoms.
+Longstanding chronic pain can change the nervous system's responses to pain and can lead to hyperalgesia (non-painful stimulus felt as painful) and allodynia (pain without a painful stimulus).
+Chronic pain can also lead to depression, increased stress, helplessness and hopelessness which can interfere with all aspects of quality of life.

 Therapies